james-lemon/Mr-Genetics/README.md

 ### !rolelist
-Sends the "role list" to whatever channel you run this command in.
+Sends/updates the "role list" to whatever channel you run this command in.

   - Each category is printed as a message, react with a role's emote to get that role!
-  - This bot self-deletes any old role list messages, to prevent user confusion
+  - If a category's message already exists, that message is edited with the current roles/reactions for that category
+  - If a category's message doesn't exist, a new one is sent in the channel you run this command in
   - Sending messages/reactions using !rolelist is intentionally slowed to appease the Discord API's rate limits

+### !newrolelist
+Deletes the old role list messages and sends new ones to whatever channel you run this command in.

 ### !setadminrole "Role"
 Sets the "admin" role for this bot to the specified role.